hassaanbinaslam/Reviewer-Notes/Becoming a Udacity Code Reviewer.md

 ###Explain Why and with Examples:
-Explain why using online references and create code snippets with [Github's Gist Tool](https://gist.github.com/).
+Explain why using online references and creating code snippets with [Github's Gist Tool](https://gist.github.com/).
 Gist is a simple way to share snippets and pastes with others.

 Resources (mostly on semicolons):

 * [Google's JavaScript Guide](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml#Semicolons)